abhiramkrishnayanam/Car-Price-Prediction-Module-End-Project-ML-/README.md

 ### **5. Hyperparameter Tuning and Optimization**
 - Performed **hyperparameter tuning** on the best model using techniques like **Grid Search or Randomized Search**.
 - Retrained the model with optimized parameters and re-evaluated its performance.

+## Model

+The model used for predicting car prices is **GradientBoostingRegressor**, which provides accurate results for regression tasks by combining multiple decision trees to improve prediction accuracy.

+## Evaluation Metrics

+- **MAE (Mean Absolute Error):** 0.0893
+- **MSE (Mean Squared Error):** 0.0145
+- **RMSE (Root Mean Squared Error):** 0.1204
+- **R² (Coefficient of Determination):** 0.9071

+These metrics indicate an improved model after hyperparameter tuning, with the model explaining 90.71% of the variance in car prices.

+## Results

+After tuning, the model showed better performance than before:

+- **Decreased MAE, MSE, and RMSE:** Indicating improved model accuracy.
+- **Increased R²:** From 0.9002 to 0.9071, meaning the model explains more variance in the prices.

 ### **6. Final Model Prediction and Comparison**
 - Used the optimized model to predict car prices on the test dataset.